 All of these years later, there are still as many questions as answers.

 How many Mexican soldiers died in the battle?

-In just 90 minutes, the Mexican army, led by General Santa Anna,
+In just 90 minutes (or less), the Mexican army, led by General Santa Anna,

 The defenders, five or six, came out of the room and stood there,

 General Santa Anna arrived on the scene, outraged that

 his order to take no prisoners was being disobeyed.